Danyache/skoltech_image_cap/Show-Attend-Tell/README.md

 To get the metric results use the files `bleu_predict.ipynb` (for vanilla SAT implementation and SAT+GPT) or `bleu_predict_with_gpt.ipynb` for cross-GPT model prediction.

+# Hyperparameters

+All the hyperparams should be choosen in the `train.py` file.
+The best training was with `epochs` = 20 and params that are stated in the file for now.
+But a wide range of hyperparams (`dropout`, `attention_dim`, `decoder_dim`, learning rates) were used.